Internal Staff Purchasing Procedures

 The decision to “piggy-back” or otherwise participate in a cooperative procurement over using a traditional and independent procurement process, must involve the weighing of the benefits, risks and shortcomings of each of the various procurement options.

-The Purchasing Office will intervene to try to resolve the problem and assist with documenting the situation in the contract file if warranted under the circumstances.
+The Purchasing Department will intervene to try to resolve the problem and assist with documenting the situation in the contract file if warranted under the circumstances.
 If a vendor consistently fails to perform, it may be necessary to cancel the contract.
 Serious and repeated incidents of failure to perform may result in suspension or separation from doing business with WCPS.

 Department heads and employees with budgetary responsibility are encouraged to test new products to be kept informed about the products and services for their areas.
 When testing and reviewing products with a salesperson or vendor, they shall remind salespersons and vendors that WCPS will not accept delivery of materials shipped without a purchase order.
-Contracting with suppliers for the purpose of placing orders shall be made through the Purchasing Office except in cases of an emergency with the authorization of the Superintendent or his/her designee.
+Contracting with suppliers for the purpose of placing orders shall be made through the Purchasing Department except in cases of an emergency with the authorization of the Superintendent or his/her designee.

 Purchase requisitions are used to begin the process of buying goods and services.
 WCPS staff members must have an authorized employee enter the purchase requisition into the financial system by creating the purchase requisition, allocating the appropriate funds, and then releasing the purchase requisition into workflow for approval.
-After the purchase requisition has been through the approval process, the Purchasing Office will convert the requisition to a purchase order and send it to the vendor for the order to be placed.
+After the purchase requisition has been through the approval process, the Purchasing Department will convert the requisition to a purchase order and send it to the vendor for the order to be placed.

 School Principals are responsible for what is ordered for their school and ultimately what is received in to the building; however, they may delegate the receiving responsibility to others in the school.
 Generally, the school secretary acts as the school's primary receiver.
 It is important that these individuals complete the purchase order receiving component in the financial system and know what to do if a receiving irregularity should arise.